Breakfast

 Soft, high-protein raspberry pancakes made without protein powder, topped with a tangy lemon cream cheese frosting.
 Cozy, balanced, and perfect for breakfast or a sweet snack.

-These pancakes are soft, moist, and actually taste like a treat while still being high in protein.
+These pancakes are soft, moist, and actually feel like a treat while still being high in protein.
 The lemon cream cheese frosting takes them from good to ridiculous.

 Simple Ingredients